What's the difference between a GMO and a product produced with genetic engineering?

 Thursday, 08/06/2017 23:01

 The broad scientific definition of a GMO is any organism that has had its genome (DNA) modified.
-This of course includes virtually all food crops as domestication or breeding is, by its very nature, the modification of the genome of that crop.
+This, of course, includes virtually all food crops as domestication or selective breeding is, by its very nature, the modification of the genome of that crop.
 There are very few foods that have not been genetically modified by humans: wild fish, game, berries and mushrooms.

-Now in today’s public arenas “GMO” refers to food crops that have had changes to their DNA using recombinant DNA techniques.
+You may have seen food products in your local supermarket that contain a label stating the food is partially genetically engineered.
+So, what does “partially produced with genetic engineering” mean?
+Well, in today’s public arenas, “GMO” refers to food crops that have had changes to their DNA using recombinant DNA techniques.
 A better term is genetically engineered (GE) as the specific DNA changes are carried out using recombinant DNA technologies.
-So with this definition most herbicide tolerant canola are GMOs but the oil from this GE crop is a product of genetic engineering.
+So, with this definition, most herbicide-tolerant canola are GMOs but the oil from this GE crop is a product of genetic engineering, so the label will state that it has been “partially produced with genetic engineering”.
 The oil itself is not a GMO.
 The same would apply to sugar, vitamins, starch and other derived compounds that might become ingredients in food.
-They are all products of genetic engineering but none are genetically modified organisms.
+They are all foods made with genetic engineering but none are genetically modified organisms.

-These are genetically engineered crops (aka GMOs) presently on the market: canola, corn, soy, sugar beets, alfalfa, papaya, cotton, eggplant, potato, apple and squash.
+Here is a list of crops presently on the market that are made with genetic engineering (aka GMOs): canola, corn, soy, sugar beets, alfalfa, papaya, cotton, eggplant, potato, apple and squash.

-Here are four links to excellent reviews of GE crops (aka GMOs):
+Here are three links to excellent reviews of GE crops (aka GMOs):